Introduction

 if 'google.colab' in str(get_ipython()):

-!pip install jupyter-server-proxy
+!pip install pystac-client odc-stac rioxarray dask jupyter-server-proxy

 import os